gauravcodepro/pacbiohifi-analyzer/README.md

 - complete pacbio hifi analyzer class from reading, plotting, clipping, reading bam, generating the graphs, extracting the graph sequences coded today from start to finish.

+- this uses the exact string match algorithm for the clipping.

 - initiate the class as
 ```
 new = PACBIOHIFICLIPPER.new("samplepacbiohifi.fastq")